 "The story of enterprise zones has long deserved a full historical treatment, and political scientist Timothy P.R.
 Weaver provides it in Blazing the Neoliberal Trail.
 He casts enterprise zones, a supply-side strategy devised to unleash the restorative power of the free market on distressed urban areas, as a flagship policy in the shift from Keynesianism to neoliberalism.
 In telling the story of enterprise zones' uneven implementation in the US and the UK, Weaver underscores the significance of the interplay between national and local states in shaping urban political development and emphasizes the role of ideas in the neoliberalization of urban policy."—Planning Perspectives

 "By applying an argument regarding the power of ideas at the local level, Timothy Weaver is joining some of the most interesting recent work in urban politics.
 His careful study of the relationship between national forces and local dynamics is an important contribution."—Richardson Dilworth, Drexel University

 By highlighting the bipartisan nature of the neoliberal turn, Weaver challenges the dominant narrative that the revival of promarket policies was primarily driven by the American GOP and the United Kingdom's Conservative Party.
 Drawing on extensive archival research and interviews with key political actors, Weaver examines national-level policies, such as enterprise zones—place-based articulations of neoliberal ideas—in case studies of Philadelphia and London.
 Through an investigation of national urban policy and local city politics, Blazing the Neoliberal Trail shows how elites became persuaded by neoliberal ideas and remade political institutions in their image.

-Timothy P. R. Weaver teaches political science at the University of Louisville.
+Timothy P. R. Weaver is Associate Professor of Political Science at the University at Albany, SUNY.